 Through this vital service, United Way helps our community identify ongoing and urgent needs.
-For instance, the number of callers looking for assistance with their utility bills in January 2014 is 41% higher than at the same time last year.
+For instance, the number of callers looking for assistance with their utility bills in January 2014 was 41% higher than at the same time in 2013.

 Help is a phone call away.
 If you're in need of a health and human service in Nebraska or Southwest Iowa, contact 2-1-1 to find the help you need today.